EMD GP40X: Design

 Ten GP40X were delivered with an experimental HT-B truck design that became an option (but never used) on the production GP50, including 6 for Union Pacific and 4 for Southern Pacific.
 These trucks were meant to improve locomotive adhesion.
-The remainder rode on Blomberg-M trucks.
+The remainder rode on Blomberg trucks.

 SP's units included several experimental modifications, including L-shaped windshields and coverings over the radiator sections, nicknamed "elephant ears."

 1965 experimental locomotive

 The designation GP40X was also given to an experimental locomotive built on an EMD GP35 frame in May 1965.
 Only one example of this locomotive was ever produced, the EMD 433A, a 3,000 hp test prototype that was the first 4-axle locomotive to be powered by the new 645-series prime mover.
 The 433A served as the precursor to the EMD GP40.
 The 433A was purchased by the Illinois Central Railroad, and became the IC 3075.
 The 1965 EMD 433A has very little in common with the 1977 GP40X other than flared radiators and a 645-series prime mover.